 This means ships can connect directly to power sources on shore.
 It allows ship engines to be switched off, reducing emissions by up to 98%, depending on the mix of energy sources, while a ship is in port.

-As part of the EU’s Fit for 55 programme, all main ports in the European Union will have to use shoreside electricity by 2030.
-CLIA and our cruise lines are committed to connecting to shoreside electricity when it is available and to working closely with ports to make this possible.
+As part of the EU’s Fit for 55 programme to reduce pollution and reach net-zero carbon emissions, all main ports in the European Union will have to install shoreside electricity by 2030 to allow ships to connect and reduce emissions at port.
+CLIA’s cruise lines are committed to connecting to shoreside electricity when it is available and to working closely with ports to make this possible.
 We are encouraging ports where cruise ships are scheduled to dock to prioritise the investment in shore power supply facilities at the cruise berths.

 Cruise lines are already making substantial investments to equip ships to connect to shoreside electricity.
 By 2028, more than 210 ships will have shoreside power capability in the CLIA fleet, in addition further ships will be retrofitted with the capability, representing a total of 72% of ships and 74% of global passenger capacity.